rgglez/rgglez/README.md

 # Sup! 🤖

 Welcome to my github.
+I'm a CS specially interested in programming and system administration.

-You'll find some bits of code which I hope you find useful or instructive.
+Here you'll find some bits of code which I hope you find useful or instructive.

 Also feel free to visit my profiles: